claudioc/jingo/README.md

   with a `/oauth2callback` URL, which is fine
 * Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places

+For GitHub, follow these instructions (you need to be logged in in GitHub):

+* Register a new application [here](https://github.com/settings/applications/new)
+* Enter whatever `Application name` you want
+* Enter your installation URL (localhost is OK, for example "http://localhost:6767/")
+* Enter <your installation URL>/auth/github/callback as the `Authorization callback URL`
+* Press the `Register application` button
+* In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
+* Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places

 The _alone_ method uses a `username`, a `passwordHash` and optionally an `email`.
 The password is hashed using a _non salted_ SHA-1 algorithm, which makes this method not the safest in the world but at least you don't have a clear text password in the config file.
 To generate the hash, use the `--hash-string` program option: once you get the hash, copy it in the config file.

-You can enable both authentication options at the same time.
+You can enable all the authentications options at the same time.
 The `alone` is disabled by default.

 The _authorization_ section of the config file has two keys: `anonRead` and `validMatches`.
 If the `anonRead` is true, then anyone who can access the wiki can read anything.